Trek Émonda Bikes Compared: Which One to Choose?

 Émonda Pros

-• Lighter than Madone road bikes
+• Lighter than Madone bikes

 • Aluminum and carbon models are available